 2. Canonical reference to the home page from a category page - WHY?

 3. Category pages referencing Sub-Category pages - NOT GOOD!

-Big sites with plenty of pagnitaion and multiple methods of displaying products within multiple categories are an absolute given for Canonical Tag use, but why would you use the tag on your home page?
-Use Canonical tag where it is absolutely only necessary.
+Big sites with plenty of pagination and multiple methods of displaying products within multiple categories are an absolute given for Canonical Tag use, but why would you use the tag on your home page?
+Use Canonical tags where it is absolutely necessary only.

 Seriously be careful when you are putting Canonical into place, it was meant to help you inform search engines which pages of your site were duplicates.
-Incorrect use of Canonical even in innocence or even a simple simple mistake can cause you ranking abyss.
+Incorrect use of Canonical even in innocence or a simple mistake can cause your rankings to plummet into the abyss.